 We find neo-nationalist a more accurate descriptor for the radical right parties of today.
 Advocating for a change in terminology is not to divorce these parties from their historical context, but understanding the underlying ideology of contemporary parties is important if one wants to understand their recent electoral gains.
 Because different constellations of policy preferences imply different political ideologies (not to mention the capacity to compete for different types of voters) it is important to clarify the nature of this message and how it has changed over time.

 Dr. Maureen Eger is a Senior Fellow at CARR, and is a Research Fellow for the Department of Sociology at Umeå University in Sweden.
-See his profile at:
+See her profile at:

 © Maureen Eger.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).